StefanHamminga/saturating/README.md

 uint_sat128_t;
 ```

-Custom types can be declared by calling the universal template:
+Custom types can be created using the universal template:

 ```c++
 // Standard declaration: -128, …, 127